Beijing Psychology & Sociology School Trips & Tours

 Chinese School Cultural Visit

 Take this unique chance for UK students to learn about Chinese educational and cultural differences.
 On a three-hour visit, your students will share information about their life and school with local students.
-They’ll take an activity class together followed by a tour of the campus, before a chance to exchange contact details and gifts.
+They will take an activity class together followed by a tour of the campus, before a chance to exchange contact details and gifts.

 On request, we can also arrange for your group to visit a local nursery to gain an understanding of children's lives at an earlier age.

 One of the oldest zoos in China, with one of the largest collections of animals, Beijing Zoo has over six million visitors each year.
 Best known for its pandas, the zoo also houses several other endangered animals.